The Neon Lights Tour: Concert synopsis

-The concert began with an opening underwater video sequence of Lovato, shown on the stage screens, accompanied with a black stage.
+The concert began with the black curtain opening and an opening underwater video sequence of Lovato, shown on the stage screens, accompanied with a black stage.
 The film showed heart beats, suggesting the opening song of "Heart Attack".
 At the end of the underwater video, shots of the "Heart Attack" video begin to appear, Lovato singing the opening lines, before rising up out of the stage, surrounded by jets of steam, and going on to sing "Heart Attack".
 "Remember December" is performed with an accompanying music video showing Lovato surrounded by snow, in a winter environment.
 The song is based on a brand new arrangement, with white stage lighting and strobe effects.
 "Fire Starter" sees the stage lit up with fire effects, while "The Middle" begins with Lovato playing a set of drums, before kicking off into the also newly arranged song, an accompanying video showing Lovato in a desert.
 "Really Don't Care" begins with Lovato leaning up against the lead guitarist center stage.
 The stage is then lit up in bright pink and blue to match the song's 'girl power' vibe.
 The stage is bathed in blue lights while Lovato slows down with renditions of "Stop the World", "Catch Me", and "Here We Go Again".
 These see Lovato play the guitar, and at certain US concerts she is joined by Nick Jonas, who accompanies her with a duet.